subquery/subql/docs/run/run.md

 subql-node -c your-project-config.yml
 ````

-This will point the query node to a configure file which can be in YAML or JSON format.
+This will point the query node to a configuration file which can be in YAML or JSON format.
 Check out the example below.

 ```yaml
 subquery: ../../../../subql-example/extrinsics